amineelkouhen/mcp-cockroachdb/README.md

 npx -y @smithery/cli install @amineelkouhen/mcp-cockroachdb --client claude
 ```

-Follow the prompt and provide the details to configure the server and connect to CockroachDB (e.g. using a managed CockroachDB instance).
+Please follow the prompt and give the details to configure the server and connect to CockroachDB (e.g., using a managed CockroachDB instance).
 The procedure will create the proper configuration in the `claude_desktop_config.json` configuration file.

 ### VS Code with GitHub Copilot